ktzar/scummatlas/README.md

 TODO
 - Improve parsing local and object scripts
-- Fix issues with some types of stripes
 - Parse costumes
 - Have a game detector
 - Add ordering capabilities to table view
-- Entry script and exit scripts
 - Use c64 font in some places like titles